 It is the supersized McDonald meal equivalent of a traditional house.
-A McMansion is an emblem for Americans who like everything supersized, like a certain fast food giant that we all know.
+A McMansion is an emblem for Americans who like everything supersized, like a certain fast-food giant that we all know.
 McMansions show no concern for build quality and they’re often finished quickly for as cheap as possible.

 Most famously McMansions feature mismatched windows, cheap foam details, sticky tacky designs, stucco sidings, fake balconies that lead to nowhere…and columns for pretentious aesthetics rather than…holding up proper weight.

 ‘It’ came from California.
 Mystery solved.
 It was built for the stuff obsessed Baby Boomers during the 90s leading all the way up to until the housing market fell out in 2008.

 The most famous McMansion in America is called ‘The Versailles House‘.
-It is a 90,000 square foot “single family home” in Orlando, Florida.
+It is a 90,000 square foot “single-family home” in Orlando, Florida.
 “The Queen of Versailles (trailer)” is one of my favorite documentaries and it’s on Netflix, it’s excellent, watch it and thank me later everybody!
 Now despite the name, it has very little to do with French history.
 But it was entertaining to peep into a realm of thought so different from the rest of us that read personal finance.

 ‘Queen of Versailles’ was a big hit at Sundance due to the timing of filming that began in the mid-2000s and ended at the start of the 2008 housing crisis.
 I’ll write a more in-depth review of the documentary someday but if you have a few hours to spare, I highly recommend everyone to watch it for amusement.
 The film and interviews really do grow on you.
-The wife was a former beauty queen and the man made his fortunes selling timeshares in Vegas to…people who thinks it’s a good idea to buy timeshares in Vegas.
+The wife was a former beauty queen and the man-made his fortunes selling timeshares in Vegas to…people who think it’s a good idea to buy timeshares in Vegas.

 Safe to say nobody in personal finance should be interested in timeshares or McMansions so let’s move on.